Khun Chang Khun Phaen: Adaptations

 While the poetic sepha has become the standard version of Khun Chang Khun Phaen, the story has been rendered into many other forms.

 In the nineteenth century, various episodes were adapted into drama plays (lakhon), dance dramas, comedies, and likay.
 In the twentieth century, episodes were adapted into the poetical form of nirat, and the folk performance of phleng choi.

+Khun Chang Khun Phaen also has been adopted as a traditional folk tale in Cambodia, under the name 'ឃុនឆាង ឃុនផែន' and has appeared in various adaptations.

 There have been five film versions, beginning with a silent film in two parts by Bamrung Naewphanit in 1936.
 The most recent film version, Khun Phaen, was directed by Thanit Jitnukul in 2002.

 A first TV version appeared as a single episode in 1955.
 A 1970 version, recounting the exploits of Khun Phaen as governor of Kanchanaburi, extended over 500 episodes.
 Thai Channel 3 aired a serial version under the name Phim Phlilalai (Wanthong's natal name) in 1985, and Thai Channel 5 aired a serial Khun Phaen in 1998.

 A cartoon version, drawn by Sawat Jukarop, appeared in Siam Rath from 1932 to 1950.
 The latest among many book-length cartoon versions was compiled by Sukrit Boonthong in 2005.

 Several famous artists have illustrated scenes from Khun Chang Phaen, especially Hem Vejakorn.

 In 1917, BAT Co Ltd issues a series of 100 cigarette cards featuring characters from the story.

 There have been several adaptations into novels, beginning with Malai Chuphinit, Chai Chatri (The Hero) in 1932.
 The most famous is Khun Phaen written by the major thriller author Por Intharapalit in 1972.